DEX-ware/fair-atomic-swap/doc/eip-draft/eip-draft_fair_atomic_swap.md

 #### refundAsset

-One of the parties invokes this function to get his token back after the timelock expires.
+One of the parties invokes this function to get the token back after the timelock expires.

 ```
 function refundAsset(bytes32 secretHash) public